acidanthera/MacKernelSDK/README.md

 3. C++ Standard Library (`CLANG_CXX_LIBRARY`) to **Compiler Default** or empty.

+4. The symbol table may be misaligned due to i386 kexts being of type `MH_OBJECT`.
+`align-symtab-macho32` is provided in the Tools directory of this repository to correct alignments.
+Python 3 and `macholib` are required.

+    Usage:
+    ```
+    ./align-symtab-macho32 [bin_path]
+    ```

 ## Extensions and modifications

 - Based on macOS 11 SDK from Xcode 12.0 (12A7209)